 Summer term - The last day to register an internship is May 17th, but you may extend the deadline as late as June 1st with permission of the Internship Program.

 - Fill out the Internship Learning Contract online and submit the form.

 - Once submitted, a printable version of your Learning Contract will be emailed to you within one business day.

 - Gather necessary signatures and return it to the Internship Program for final approval from the Internship Program Director.

 - Position Description (if there is none, use the template located on our website)

 - Supervisor’s Business Card/Letterhead (something with contact information in print)

 - ADD/DROP form – The Internship Program Director will sign this once all paperwork is complete.
 You can then take take it to the Registrar's office.

 Please note: All students registering an internship for academic credit will be required to complete a brief (15 minute) online orientation.
 Once your forms have been submitted and approved you will receive an email with information on how to access the online orientation course.

 Additional Documentation Required for January/Summer

 3. January/Summer Registration Form (signed by you, faculty sponsor, and Internship Program)

-4. If your internship is taking place outside of the Twin Cities your parents will need to complete the Parent Waiver form.
+4. If your internship is taking place outside of the Twin Cities you and your parents will need to complete the Student/Parent Waiver form.
 Student Accounts will also have to sign off that your account is clear.
 (Summer only)

 Hours Required for Credit